Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Overview

 Notably, the strategy used in product complexes of brute-force searching for product-expanding local codes and equipping these at each edge fails for these simplicial complexes; in addition to being desired for applications, the extra structure of the local codes like Reed-Solomon codes actually appears necessary to make a nontrivial quantum code on this complex in the first place.
 This is because generic choices of local code at the top level of these simplicial complexes typically over-constrain the lower-level local codes so that they are empty, and the resulting quantum code has no $X$-stabilizers.
 It is unclear how to pick product-expanding local codes that avoid this problem.

 Our hope is that the failure of the standard proof technique used in \autocite{NewHDXCodes} to establish good distance for the quantum code in the appropriate parameter regime is not fundamental.
-Indeed, the two-dimensional code we suggest for instantiating a self-dual quantum Tanner color code is constructed similarly to \autocite{NewHDXCodes} but with a different choice of (binary-alphabet) local code to yield a quantum code on qubits.
-We conjecture that both codes have good distance for local code rates around $1/2$ (which result in good global rate), not merely one-sided distance for local rate less than $1/4$ as shown in \autocite{NewHDXCodes}.
+Indeed, our self-dual two-dimensional quantum Tanner color code in Theorem \ref{CodeThm} is constructed similarly to \autocite{NewHDXCodes} but with a different choice of (binary-alphabet) local code to yield a quantum code on qubits.
+We conjecture that both our codes and the Reed-Solomon variant have good distance for local code rates around $1/2$ (which result in good global rate), not merely one-sided distance for local rate less than $1/4$ as shown in \autocite{NewHDXCodes}.

 Our code construction also raises interesting questions about building sheaves on high dimensional complexes.
 Similarly to \autocite{NewHDXCodes}, we find that our choice of local code results in the induced vertex code having dimension much larger than would be expected from naive constraint counting.
 However, the exact argument they used to determine the dimension does not quite seem to work for our local code, and in fact we find that the vertex code dimension in our case is slightly larger.
-We give evidence that the underlying mechanism for this phenomenon lies in the compatibility of the local code symmetry with the symmetry of the link of a vertex.
+We give evidence in \ref{VertexCodeDimLB} that the underlying mechanism for this phenomenon lies in the compatibility of the local code symmetry with the symmetry of the link of a vertex.